"He who will not honor the memory and respect the influence of Calvin knows but little of the origin of American liberty." Historian George Bancroft

 Covenant theology is discussed first because of its importance to the founding of Western Civilization.
 Luther's main focus during the Reformation era was on soteriology, or how one is saved under the Christian faith.
 John Calvin, on the other hand, provided a more holistic biblical worldview that addressed all of life and promoted the transformation of the nations toward a Christian based culture.
 This Reformed Covenant theology went on to transform nations and was instrumental in the establishment of republic forms of government based on God's law.
-Covenant theology was more in line with the last command given by Jesus in Mathew 28 to make disciples of the nations.
-Missionaries that carried this holistic gospel produced a faith that transformed nations to reflect a culture based on biblical revelation and God's law.
+Covenant theology is in line with the last command given by Jesus in Mathew 28 to make disciples of all nations.
+Missionaries that carried this holistic gospel out to the world produced a faith that transformed nations to reflect a culture based on biblical revelation and God's law.

 What is Covenant Theology?

 Covenant theology (also known as covenantalism, federal theology, or federalism) is a conceptual overview and interpretive framework for understanding the overall structure of the Bible.
 It uses the theological concept of a covenant as an organizing principle for Christian theology.
 Basically a covenant is an agreement between two parties which is bound with an oath.
 Bible scholars have defined covenant in various ways.
 The word covenant is translated from the Hebrew word berith and the Greek word diathēke.
 The concept of a covenant is important because of the way it has impacted human history.
 In order for humans to get along with each other they had to make mutual agreements so they could live together successfully without tensions which could lead to violence, social disorder or war.
 Today we see this same concept being used in legal agreements such as contracts, business law and national treaties.
 Our concern about covenants in this post revolves around the covenant theology that originated from the Reformation and its impact on the development of personal liberties and Western Civilization.